-The witch hunt waged by President Recep Tayyip Erdogan’s government against its media critics has come to a head since an abortive coup in July 2016.
-A state of emergency has allowed the authorities to eliminate dozens of media outlets and the acquisition of Turkey’s biggest media group by a pro-government conglomerate, the authorities are tightening the vice on what little is left of pluralism – a handful of low-circulated and targeted publications.
-Turkey is again the world’s biggest prison for professional journalists, with members of the press spending more than a year in prison before trial and long jail sentences becoming the new norm—in some cases, journalists are sentenced to life imprisonment without the possibility of a pardon.
+The witch-hunt waged by President Recep Tayyip Erdoğan’s government against its media critics has come to a head since an abortive coup in July 2016.
+After the elimination of dozens of media outlets and the acquisition of Turkey’s biggest media group by a pro-government conglomerate, the authorities are tightening the vice on what little is left of pluralism – a handful of media outlets that are being harassed and marginalised.
+Turkey is the world’s biggest jailer of professional journalists.
+Spending more than a year in prison before trial is the new norm, and long jail sentences are common, in some cases as long as life imprisonment with no possibility of a pardon.
 Detained journalists and closed media outlets are denied any effective legal recourse.
-The rule of law is a fading memory under the now all-powerful president.
-Even constitutional court rulings are no longer automatically implemented.
-Censorship of websites and online social media has also reached unprecedented levels and the authorities are now trying to bring online video services under control.
+The rule of law is a fading memory in the “New Turkey” of paramount presidential authority.
+Censorship of websites and online social media has reached unprecedented levels and the authorities are now trying to bring online video services under control.